What causes chest pain?

 4. Pneumonia

-In addition to a cough and chest pain, other symptoms of pneumonia include shortness of breath and a fever.
+In addition to a cough and chest pain, other symptoms of pneumonia include shortness of breath and fever.
 Any patient with these symptoms should have a chest X-ray performed.
 Patients who do have pneumonia are more likely to recover quickly and avoid hospital admission if the infection is diagnosed promptly and treated effectively.

 5. Costochondritis

 Costochondritis is an inflammation of the cartilage that connects the ribs to the sternum (the breastbone).
 Sometimes costochondritis happens for no identifiable reason.
-Other times it can be caused by heavy lifting, prolonged coughing or chest trauma.
+Other times it can be caused by heavy lifting, prolonged coughing, or chest trauma.

 Symptoms of costochondritis include localized chest wall pain that worsens with palpation (touch) and inspiration.